ncbi-nlp/MedCalc-Bench/README.md

 Any additional new notes for new or existing calculators, will be updated both on this Github under the ground_truth_csv and the HuggingFace link.

+## Acknowledgement

+This research was supported by the NIH Intramural Research Program, National Library of Medicine.
+Additionally, the contributions made by Soren Dunn were done using the Delta advanced computing and data resource which is supported by the National Science Foundation (award OAC tel:2005572) and the State of Illinois.
+Delta is a joint effort of the University of Illinois Urbana-Champaign (UIUC) and its National Center for Supercomputing Applications (NCSA).

+## Disclaimer

+This tool shows the results of research conducted in the Computational Biology Branch, NCBI/NLM.
+The information produced on this website is not intended for direct diagnostic use or medical decision-making without review and oversight by a clinical professional.
+Individuals should not change their health behavior solely on the basis of information produced on this website.
+NIH does not independently verify the validity or utility of the information produced by this tool.
+If you have questions about the information produced on this website, please see a health care professional.
+More information about NCBI's disclaimer policy is available.

 ## License

-Depending on the calculator, our dataset consists of notes that were either designed from templated-based functions implemented in Python, handwritten by clinicians, or taken from our data Open-Patients.
+Depending on the calculator, our dataset consists of notes that were either designed from templated-based functions implemented in Python, handwritten by clinicians, or taken from our dataset, Open-Patients.

 Open-Patients is an aggregated dataset of 180k patient notes coming from three different sources.
 We have authorization to use the dataset from all three sources.
 The first source is the USMLE questions from MedQA which is released under the MIT License.
 The second source of our dataset are the Trec Clinical Decision Support and Trec Clinical Trial which are available for redistribution because they are both government-owned datasets released to the public.
 Lastly, PMC-Patients is released under the CC-BY-SA 4.0 license and so we have permission to incorporate PMC-Patients inside Open-Patients and MedCalc-Bench, but the dataset must be released under the same lisense.
 Hence, our source of notes, Open-Patients, and the dataset curated from it, MedCalc-Bench, are both released under the CC-BY-SA 4.0 license.